bigleesnitchin/LZ-Sybil-Reports/reports.md

-This report contains 22 clusters, exceeding the character limit for issue submissions on GitHub.
-Therefore, the later clusters and their descriptions will be moved to an external repository, which will remain unedited after the report is submitted.
+This report contains 32 clusters.

-Each cluster in this report is independent, with its own description and argumentation.
-Ideally, each cluster would have its own issue, but this would likely result in my account being flagged for spam by GitHub.
+Each cluster in this report is independent, the descriptions and arguments are different for each.

 Thank you for understanding and accommodating these adjustments due to the report's length.